City of Mandurah

 The table and second chart also show how the City of Mandurah contributes to the wider economy.
-For example, Agriculture in the City of Mandurah contributes 0.3% of Western Australia’s Agriculture employment.
+For example, the City of Mandurah contributes 1.9% of Western Australia’s employment.

 The third chart refers to how employment in the City of Mandurah has changed overtime and how it compares to expected changes based on benchmark and industry trends.
 This type of analysis is explored further within the Shift-share analysis economic tool.”

 National Economics (NIEIR) - Modelled series

 |City of Mandurah - All industries - Constant prices||2018/19||2013/14||Change|

 |Economic measure||City of Mandurah||Western Australia||City of Mandurah as a % of Western Australia||City of Mandurah||Western Australia||City of Mandurah as a % of Western Australia||2013/14 to 2018/19|

 |260||10||Value add ($m)||22000||2,342.01||226,031.63||1.0%||2,080.68||216,595.63||1.0%||+261.33||40001|

 |260||10||Exports (international) ($m)||22000||348.28||132,775.95||0.3%||330.05||104,868.50||0.3%||+18.23||60001|